 Images c/o Cinema Treasures site

-May 4, 2012: a couple of weeks ago, my sister-in-law (visiting at the time) mentioned that the law enforcement agency she works for was offering tickets to employees and their friends/family to see the inaugural blockbuster of the summer movie season, The Avengers, on opening day.
+May 4, 2012: a couple of weeks ago, my visiting sister-in-law mentioned the law enforcement agency she works for offered tickets to employees and their guests to see the inaugural blockbuster of the summer season, The Avengers.
+On opening day.
 “Are you going?”, we asked.
-“Please,”, she responded, “who is crazy enough to get up at o’dark-thirty to catch a movie?
+“Please,”, she responded, “…who is crazy enough to get up at o’dark-thirty to catch a movie?
 The special screening is at 4 AM!”
 Let the record show that my wife just pointed.
 Then, they both looked over my way.